AimeCesaireM/routing/README.md

-# Netowrk routing project
+# Netowrk simulator project
-A project implementing different routing algorithms: randomized, flooding, and shortest path routing
+A project implementing a simulated network, implementing different kinds of data link layers and different routing algorithms at the network layer: randomized, flooding, and shortest path routing